spaceraiders0/PyYT-MP3/README.md

 Playlists, text file(s), and direct video URLs, and optionally convert them to MP3, or keep them as an MP4.

+# Motivation
+This script is my magnum opus.
+My response to those shady Youtube > MP3<br/>
+websites.
+No longer must suspicious websites be used.
+No longer must there<br/>
+be limited video download lengths.<br/>

 # How To Use
 While the -h argument when calling main.py is intended for actually providing help on how to use the other argument, It is difficult to